Ceratopogonidae

-Like other blood sucking flies, Culicoides species can be vectors of disease-causing pathogens.
+Like other bloodsucking flies, Culicoides species can be vectors of disease-causing pathogens.
 Among diseases transmitted are the parasitic nematodes Mansonella, bluetongue disease, African horse sickness, epizootic hemorrhagic disease, arboviruses, and nonviral animal pathogens.

 Historically, numbers were managed with the insecticide DDT as with Leptoconops torrens populations in California.
 They can be trapped by luring them with carbon dioxide.
 Most midges are small enough to pass through ordinary insect window screening.
 They can be repelled with DEET, oil of Eucalyptus, or Icaridin.
 Their larvae have also been shown to be susceptible to treatment with commercially available preparations of Bacillus thuringiensis israelensis.

 Subfamilies

 The Leptoconopinae is a subfamily of biting midges.
 The larvae are recognized by their unique sclerites of the head, and by their mouthparts.